+Input sample size is defined as a metric of uncertainty used in data-weighting procedures for stock assessment models.
+An input sample size is usually assigned to annual length compositions in the model fitting process, but there are a variety of methods for calculation – many of which are closely related to the information content of the data product in question.
+To summarize uncertainty across bootstrap replicates of effective sample size, we calculated input sample size as the harmonic mean:

+NInputt= b=1Nt,b -1100-1 (2)

-To summarize effective sample size across iterations we used the harmonic mean, which has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution.
+where … The harmonic mean has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution.
 Due to this reduction in bias the harmonic mean has also been recommended to determine the ‘input sample size’ that is used in stock assessment models to fit compositional data (Stewart and Hamel 2014).

-Herein, when we use the term ‘effective sample size’ we are referring to the effective sample sizes that were computed for each iteration of the bootstrap-simulation, when we use the term ‘input sample size’ we are referring to the harmonic mean of the iterated effective sample sizes.
+Herein, when we use the term ‘effective sample size’ we are referring to the effective sample sizes that were computed for each iteration of the bootstrap-simulation (i.e., equation 7); when we use the term ‘input sample size’ we are referring to the harmonic mean of the iterated effective sample sizes.

 Results